 - An undergraduate statistics course (e.g. PBHL-B 300: Introduction to Biostatistics or pre-approved equivalent) must be completed before you will be permitted to enroll in PBHL-H 518: Statistical Methods for Health Service.

 GRE scores are not required for admission.
 To strengthen the application, GRE scores are strongly recommended if the cumulative GPA from all undergraduate institutions attended is below 3.0.
-Official GRE test scores taken with the past 5 years are acceptable.
+Official GRE test scores taken within the past 5 years are acceptable.

 To submit official GRE test scores or substitute exams scores to HAMPCAS use the following designation code 0416.